rcsoccersim/rcsoccersim.github.io/docs/server-manual/soccerserver/action-models-catch-model.md

 With server version 4.0.2 another parameter named **server::catch_probability** has been introduced.
 This parameter represents the probability that a goalie succeed to catch the ball by a catch command. (default value: 1.0)

-% In 2008 a new catch model has been introduced in server version 12.0.0.
-In the old model

-% if the ball would been in the rectangle determined by the position of the goalie and ball,

-% catch direction from the catch command, catchable_area_l and catchabale_area_w, the ball

-% would been successfully caught.
-In the new designed model, the catch probability is set to

-% unreliable catches.
-If ball is not within the goalie's reliable catch area, the catch

-% probability is calculated according to the ball position, so the goalie's catch command might

-% be failed.
-With this server version, the value of the parameter catchable_area_l has been

-% changed from 2.0 to 1.2.
-If you want to test this rule, you need to change the

-% **server::catchable_area_l** (default value: 1.2) parameter to the value greater than

-% **server::reliable_catch_area_l** (default value: 1.2).

-% And **server::min_catch_probability** (default value: 1) also need to be change to [0, 1].

-% All these parameters are defined in server.conf file.

 If the goalie successfully catches a ball it is moved adjacent to and facing the ball and both the goalie and ball have their